Motstanden/motstanden-website/docs/getting-started.md

   for your own mail.

 # Start project
 1. Install all dependencies

+    **On Windows**
     ```bash
     cd server
+    npm run setup-win
+    ```

+    **On Linux**
+    ```bash
+    cd server
-     npm run setup
+    npm run setup-linux
     ```

 2. Run the project
     ```bash
     npm run dev
     ```

 The terminal is now running two servers:
 1. http://localhost:3000/ – A front end server, responsible for compiling react and provide front end dev tools.
 This server is only used in development.
 2. http://localhost:5000/ - A back end server, responsible for handling API calls and serving files.
 This will be the actual server that is running in production.

 You can now go to [http://localhost:3000/](http://localhost:3000/) and start developing.<br/>
 To log in, enter one of the following email addresses and click the `DEV LOGG INN`-button.